 Janet Fitch

-Director, Janet Fitch’s first co-producer role in documentary was: Through One City’s Eyes: Race Relations in America’s Heartland (PBS 1999).
+Director Janet Fitch was a documentary filmmaker in Milwaukee.
+Her first co-producer role in documentary was: Through One City’s Eyes: Race Relations in America’s Heartland (PBS 1999).
 The film’s award-winning community engagement campaign was also the topic of Fitch’s Masters Thesis in Journalism.
 At a time when engagement with documentary film was an emerging field, Fitch was awed by the possibilities of community engagement and impact.
-Now an established professional, she applies lenses of race, class, gender, geography, and generations to take us away from the world of polarizing frameworks, offering a fresh glimpse of expanded critical thinking and sensible solutions to societal problems.
-As director of the award-winning, 3-part documentary series, Guns, Grief and Grace in America, Fitch depolarizes discussion of gun violence by redirecting focus to a frame of Public Health prevention.
-GGG’s ongoing civic engagement campaign can be found at, BeyondGunPolitics.org.
+She applied lenses of race, class, gender, geography, and generations to take us away from the world of polarizing frameworks, offering a fresh glimpse of expanded critical thinking and sensible solutions to societal problems.
+As director of the award-winning, 3-part documentary series, Guns, Grief and Grace in America, Fitch depolarized discussion of gun violence by redirecting focus to a frame of Public Health prevention.
 Recognition of her work at the intersection of the arts and social change includes a wide range of accolades and awards, including the Milwaukee Business Journal’s Women of Influence Award in Public Policy.
 Fitch’s films have aired on National PBS and Public Television and screened at multiple film festivals, winning awards in both film and engagement categories.
 Fitch’s early love affair with engagement and impact continues to flourish as her films live long productive lives, serving as tools for deliberative dialogue around the issues of our times. www.ChangeGunViolence.com

 PROMOTE THIS PROJECT